cloud hosting

 Why Use Traefik as a Reverse Proxy for Multiple Hosts?

 Say, for example, you want to remove one of the microservices from the container or change its port, and, as a result, you have to edit the Nginx configuration file to reflect the new container settings.
 Now, consider another situation where you add, delete, or scale the microservices application several times in a day—now, you’re editing the routes and other settings several times in the reverse proxy configuration file.
-In this article, we will check how to install Traefik and configure it in a standalone and Dockerized environment, and then give examples of connecting it to your microservices in the backend.

 Prerequisites to Install Traefik